x

 Also known as a physical medicine and rehabilitation doctor, Dr. Najarian’s schedule was packed, visiting with patients all day and squeezing in lunch between appointments.

-In his line of work, Dr. Najarian said he works with “children with disabilities of all kinds,” aiming to help improve their daily functioning and independence.
+In his line of work, Dr. Najarian works with “children with disabilities of all kinds,” aiming to help improve their daily functioning and independence.
 He can prescribe mobility equipment, medicines, and physical, speech, and occupational therapies.

 But despite his packed schedule, one thing became apparent - Dr. Najarian was not whisking in and out of rooms, spending 10 minutes here and 10 minutes there.
 Over the course of his appointments, which were about 50 minutes long, he touched on everything from matters of health, to family vacations, to what was going on in school.